-Joint replacement implants can be coated with nanohydroxyapatite.
+Because it helps stimulate bone growth, nano hydroxyapatite is most frequently used in surgeries involving bones and tooth enamel.
+Joint replacement implants can be coated with nano hydroxyapatite.
 The body is less likely to reject those implants, and the mineral coating encourages new bone growth around the implant, anchoring it more effectively.
 Calcium supplements of hydroxyapatite have shown early promise for maintaining bone health better than calcium carbonate supplements, although more research in this area is needed.

 What About Hydroxyapatite in the Mouth?

 Tooth enamel is almost all hydroxyapatite.
 Oral care products that incorporate this mineral have greatly improved dental practice for patients.
+Dental implants that are coated in nano hydroxyapatite encourage bone growth and implant more effectively than non-coated implants.
 It can be added to dental filling agents used to repair serious cavities.
 It also has been shown to reduce or eliminate tooth sensitivity after whitening.
 It also can improve outcomes with dental implants much like it can with bone implants in the rest of the body.
 It has become an important tool in the periodontal and oral surgery specialties.

 Don’t let the long, complicated name fool you.
-Hydroxyapatite is a straight-forward calcium mineral form that your body can use to repair itself.
+Hydroxyapatite is simply a form of the calcium mineral that your body can use to repair itself.
+Improvements in the field of materials science have made hydroxyapatite more available for medical use.
 Its use in dentistry has led to better preventative care and more successful treatment of dental disease.